briangshea/RFSoC2x2_MATLAB_AddOn/README.md

 # RFSoC 2x2
 Documentation for the RFSoC 2x2 can be found here [RFSoC 2x2](http://www.rfsoc-pynq.io/index.html)

-# Initial Release
+# v0.6.0 Release
-- ADC Tile 224 ADC0 and ADC Tile 226 ADC0 are now both supported.
+- ADC Tile 224 ADC0 and ADC Tile 226 ADC0 are supported.
+- DAC Tile 228 and 229 are supported.
-- Simulink IP Core runs at 256MHz
+- Simulink IP Core runs at 300MHz.
-- DIP Switches Avialable
+- DIP Switches avialable to MATLAB IP Core
-- Push Button Switches Avialable
+- Push Button Switches avialable to MATLAB IP Core
+- LEDs avialable to MATLAB IP Core
+- RGBLEDs avialable to MATLAB IP Core
-- PMOD0 and PMOD1 Avialable (Removed)
+- PMOD0 and PMOD1 avialable to MATLAB IP Core
-- SYZYGY Port Avialable
+- SYZYGY Port avialable via GPIO Controller
-- Restored the Same Heirarchy as the RFSoC2x2 so that default Pynq Image should work (not tested ble
+- Tested ADC and DAC Channels using PYNQ Notebook.
+- Added Python Code to control base overlay
+  - DAC Source must be configured manually via Python to select MATLAB as DAC Data Source
+  - DAC AXI Stream Switch is initially disabled or not configured.

 # Next Steps
+- Fix AXI4-Stream Switch manual configuration
+- Verify DMA I/Q Stream to MATLAB IP
-- Add Real-time interface to ADC0 NCO Frequency & Phase ports
+- Add Real-time monitor ports for ADC and DAC
-  - Ports have been added, Configuration parameters placed, however, updates are still needed to get fully functional.
-  - Will be addressed in future version.
-- Work on Drivers for Pynq System to access Data Streams (May not be required with new heirarchy)
+- Create Variant that has PMODs controlled via microblaze processors to easy the use of PMODs
+- Create Block diagram for Dataflow and better documentation

 # How to Install